Debetome/Anime-CRUD-microservice/README.md

 export MONGO_PASSWORD=password123
 ```

-**NOTE**: The 'MONGO_PORT' variable is just optional, in case you have mongodb running on a different
+**NOTE**: The 'MONGO_PORT' variable is just optional, in case you have the mongodb service running on a different port

 ## Endpoints